nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 from generally low value users and no real volume in our pipeline, we were unlikely to be able to raise further capital.
 So, as we got towards the end of our runway, there really weren't any other options.

-In the end, if the team had stayed on, we'd have been insolvent in January—the funding we were expecting was still nowhere to be seen, so we wouldn't have been able to make payroll.
+In the end, if the team had stayed on, we'd have been insolvent in January.
+The funding we were expecting was still nowhere to be seen, so we wouldn't have been able to make payroll.

 #### Shutdown

-In February 2024, after conversations with our investors, with a couple of bills hanging over our heads, and with AWS starting to charge us for our now relatively significant infrastructure costs—at least compared with the few thousand dollars remaining in the bank—we made the decision to shut things down.
+In February 2024, after conversations with our investors, with a couple of bills hanging over our heads, and with AWS starting to charge us for our now relatively significant infrastructure costs, at least as compared with the few thousand dollars remaining in the bank, we made the decision to shut things down.
 I sat down and wrote an open letter, then started tearing down infrastructure.

 The open letter that I put out at the end of February 2024 is available [here](/documents/240228-Shutdown.pdf).